taosdata/TDengine/README.md

 - Simplified Solution: Through built-in caching, stream processing and data subscription features, TDengine provides a simplified solution for time-series data processing.
 It reduces system design complexity and operation costs significantly.

-- Cloud Native: Through native distributed design, sharding and partitioning, separation of compute and storage, RAFT, support for kubernetes deployment and full observability, TDengine can be deployed on public, private or hybrid clouds.
+- Cloud Native: Through native distributed design, sharding and partitioning, separation of compute and storage, RAFT, support for kubernetes deployment and full observability, TDengine is a cloud native Time-Series Database and can be deployed on public, private or hybrid clouds.

-- Open Source: TDengine’s core modules, including cluster feature, are all available under open source licenses.
-It has gathered 18.8k stars on GitHub, an active developer community, and over 137k running instances worldwide.

 - Ease of Use: For administrators, TDengine significantly reduces the effort to deploy and maintain.
 For developers, it provides a simple interface, simplified solution and seamless integrations for third party tools.
 For data users, it gives easy data access.

 - Easy Data Analytics: Through super tables, storage and compute separation, data partitioning by time interval, pre-computation and other means, TDengine makes it easy to explore, format, and get access to data in a highly efficient way.

+- Open Source: TDengine’s core modules, including cluster feature, are all available under open source licenses.
+It has gathered 18.8k stars on GitHub, an active developer community, and over 137k running instances worldwide.

 # Documentation